Mets' deGrom gets clean MRI on shoulder, no plans for IL - WHIZ News

-NEW YORK (AP) — Mets ace Jacob deGrom’s shoulder showed no abnormalities, but New York was not yet ready to commit to him taking his next turn in the rotation on Sunday against Washington.
+NEW YORK (AP) — The New York Mets relaxed after a night of worry: a scan of ace Jacob deGrom’s shoulder showed no abnormalities.

 DeGrom left his second straight start with an arm injury, coming out after three perfect innings against the Chicago Cubs on Wednesday night with right shoulder soreness.
-He had an MRI on Thursday at the Hospital for Special Surgery that was reviewed by Mets medical director David Altchek and an outside expert.
+He had an MRI on Thursday at the Hospital for Special Surgery that was reviewed by Mets medical director David Altchek and Los Angeles Dodgers head team physician Dr. Neal ElAttrache.

-“We had an MRI taken on him and ran it through two doctors just to have a second opinion, as well, and both doctors had the same prognosis from the imaging: It just shows as a normal shoulder a pitcher would have and there’s no concern,” Mets manager Luis Rojas said.
+“We had an MRI taken on him and ran it through two doctors just to have a second opinion, as well, and both doctors had the same prognosis from the imaging.
+So it just shows as a normal shoulder that a pitcher would have and there’s no concern,” Mets manager Luis Rojas said.

+Rojas said deGrom played catch Thursday.
+Still, the NL East leaders aren’t yet ready to commit to him taking his next turn in the rotation.

-“We’re just going to take it day by day.”
-Rojas said.
-“We’re not thinking on an IL stint or do to anything.”
+“We’re just going to take it day by day,” Rojas said.
+“We’re not thinking of an IL stint or to do anything.”

 DeGrom left his June 11 outing against San Diego after six innings because of flexor tendinitis in his right arm.
 The two-time NL Cy Young Award skipped an outing between April 28 and May 9 due to discomfort in his right lat muscle, then did not pitch against until May 25 while spending time on the injured list with what the Mets said was tightness in his right side.